DominikMaxReiner/simple-calculator/README.md

 **XAML** for the User Interface (UI)
 **WPF (Windows Presentation Foundation)** for the UI framework

+## License
+This project is free to use and modify.
+No warranty or liability is provided.

 ## Download / Prerequisites
 Please download the latest version of the Calculator here:
 [Download the .exe](https://github.com/DominikMaxReiner/simple-calculator/releases/download/v1.0/Calculator.exe)